 Female Bufflehead Duck

 They fly north into Northern-America,and Canada, to breed every year.
 They nest tree cavities, such as old Northern Flicker Woodpecker holes.
+Northern Flickers are a huge, almost colorful and absolutely funny sounding woodpecker that can be found through much of the United States.
+I have been fortunate enough to see one only on one occasion.

 Each winter they will migrate south to coastal bay's, salt water ponds, rivers and tributaries.
 They never leave North America, but will go as far south as Texas and Mexico.
+Where I found them, in a pond not even a mile from the Atlantic Ocean, was text-book perfect habitat for them in winter.

 Add comment